-People can win big in social media and marketing automation but what they are not told is that dumpster fires do exist in these areas.
+People can win big with social media.
+This includes the effective use of marketing automation.
+But what they are not told is that dumpster fires do exist in these areas.
 One recent example is AT&T super-spammy Ticket chasers program.
 This program gave people the chance to win free tickets to NCAA events.
 The program was outsourced to a company that used a robot that spammed people’s twitter pages.
 The problem with this idea was that many of the people that were spammed did not follow AT&T twitter pages neither were they interested in events hosted by the NCAA.

 - Social media presents people with ways they can win big and this is more so when it comes to social media and marketing automation.